stella-vujic/ca2dataScripts_stella/README.md

 ## Running the pipeline
 Now that your environment is set up, you're ready to run the pipeline!
 The steps outlined in greater detail below are as follows:
 1. Correctly format your raw data files and directories
+2. Attempt to split the wavelengths and verify the correct splitting method
-2. Separate the two wavelengths and convert them to NIfTI files, then verify the data was split correctly
+3. Separate the two wavelengths and convert them to NIfTI files
-3. Preprocess the images
+4. Preprocess the images

 ### Formatting raw input data
 Currently, the preprocessing script only supports files organized into a highly specfic directory hierarchy.
 To format your data in this way, run the following command ***in the directory where you want the organized data to reside*** (any number of raw data directories can be input):